Ikebanana/CURatio/README.md

 # CURatio

 ## Description
 All the programs in this repository is for CURatio, which uses ratios of total branch lengths in gene trees to help identify phylogenetic outliers in a given set of ortholog groups from multiple genomes.
 An advantage of CURatio over other methods is that genes absent from and/or duplicated in some genomes can be included in the analysis.
 The constraint tree is the 65% consensus of presumed housekeeping genes (those with orthologues in all 12 genomes) on the JC model.
+For more details, please check *CURatio: Genome-wide phylogenomic analysis method using ratios of total branch lengths*.

 ## Algorithm
 1. Calculating the sum of branch lengths of the tree without consensus tree, **b**.